 Look, I know that you may not have a clue about payroll tax rules or even what the hell a 1099-of-any-kind is.

-But isn’t that why you pay an accountant or payroll company in the first place.
+But isn’t that why you pay a tax accountant or payroll processor in the first place.

 If you want to get all of this cleared up, the steps are simple:

 - Ask your accountant why they prepared and charged you for preparing these forms